rriley/qu-thesis/README.md

 by Qatar University.
 If you use this, you are on your own to make sure your final product conforms to the prescribed format.

+I've been informed that the there is [another QU Engineering LaTeX template available](https://github.com/Naheel-Azawy/qu-tad-template).
+That one may be more accurate and up to date.

 Quick Start
 -----------
 1. Download the latest copy of the template from [here](https://github.com/rriley/qu-thesis/archive/master.zip).